dotnet-foundation/website/input/projects/why-join-wip.md

 The .NET Foundation offers administrative and technical services to open source projects to help maintainers govern and develop their projects.

-.NET Foundation services aim to increase project stability and maturity and don't replace developers on member projects.
+.NET Foundation services aim to increase project stability and maturity.
+It doesn't replace developers on member projects.
 Day-to-day development remains in the hands of project maintainers and contributors.

 Project benefits include: